No time to lose: 007 fans flock to UK cinemas to see latest film - RFI

 "You can see the pleasure everyone takes in this gigantic piece of ridiculously watchable entertainment which feels like half its actual running time."

-However, the praise was not universal and others disagreed about its length of two hours and 43 minutes.
+However, the praise from critics was not universal and others disagreed about its length of two hours and 43 minutes.

 John Nugent, writing in Empire magazine, criticised the middle of the movie for getting "bogged down by plotting" and that it "doesn't justify that heaving runtime".